koolgreg2009/group8csc207/README.md

 }
 }

-Users can be stored to users.json through the sign up use case.
+Users can be stored in users.json through the signup use case.

-A RI for all use cases is that the input petID must exists in pets.json.
+An RI for all use cases is that the input petID must exist in pets.json.
 This is because when we later introduce the view, all arguments passed to the controller will be from the list of available pets.

 ## Getting Started (For later)